Skip to main content

 It is not currently possible to load previous session data into the table from file.

-You can import event and node numbers, names and their node names from a FCU config file.
+You can import event names and node names from a MERG FCU config file.
+This is accessed from the JMRI CBUS Node Manager, where the FCU file can be previewed before import.

 Received OPC's can be from other JMRI components, or from an external CBUS connection.